microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 }
 ```

+The values for background image stretch mode are documented [here](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.media.stretch)

 ##  Colour Schemes

-Each colour scheme defines the colour values to be used for various terminal escape sequences.
+Each scheme defines the colour values to be used for various terminal escape sequences.
 Each one is identified by the name field.
 For example

 ```json